Mae Murray: Personal life

 In September 1908, in Hoboken, New Jersey, while she was appearing in the Follies of 1908, Murray married William M. Schwenker Jr. (born 1885), the unemployed son of a brewery-supply dealer, who cut off his son's allowance upon news of the wedding; they divorced in 1910.
 On December 18, 1916, she married former dancer and future Olympic bobsled champion Jay O'Brien.
 He had been married to Irene Fenwick.

 After divorcing O'Brien in 1918, Murray wed movie director Robert Z. Leonard on August 18, 1918; they divorced on May 26, 1925.

-Murray married her fourth husband, David Mdivani, on June 27, 1926.
-They had one child, Koran David Mdivani (1926-2018), before divorcing in 1933.
-Koran was later raised by Sara Elizabeth "Bess" Cunning of Averill Park, New York, who began taking care of him in 1936, when the child was recovering from a double mastoid operation (Cunning's brother Dr. David Cunning was the surgeon).
-When Murray attempted to regain custody of her son in 1939, Cunning and her other brothers, John, Ambrose, and Cortland, refused, according to The New York Times, at which time Murray and her former husband, Mdivani, entered a bitter custody dispute.
-It finally ended in 1940, with Murray being given legal custody of the child and the court ordering Mdivani to pay $400 a month maintenance.
+Murray married David Mdivani, her fourth husband, on June 27, 1926.
+They had one child, Koran David Mdivani (1926-2018), then divorced in 1933.
+Koran later was raised by Sara Elizabeth "Bess" Cunning of Averill Park, New York, who began taking care of him in 1936 when the child was recovering from a double mastoid operation (Cunning's brother Dr. David Cunning was the surgeon).
+When Murray attempted to regain custody of her son in 1939, Cunning and her other brothers, John, Ambrose, and Cortland, refused, according to The New York Times, at which time Murray and her former husband Mdivani entered a bitter custody dispute.
+It finally ended in 1940, with Murray being given legal custody of the child and the court's ordering Mdivani to pay $400 per month in support.
 However, Koran Mdivani continued to live with Bess Cunning, who adopted him in 1940 under the name Daniel Michael Cunning.
 Reportedly, Mdivani had managed to drain nearly all of Murray's money.

+Murray campaigned for the reelection of President Herbert Hoover in 1932.

 Death

-Many years later, Murray moved into the Motion Picture House in Woodland Hills, a retirement community for Hollywood professionals.
-She died there on March 23, 1965 at the age of 79.
-She is interred in Valhalla Memorial Park Cemetery, North Hollywood, California.
+Many years later, Murray moved into the Motion Picture House in Woodland Hills, California, a retirement community for Hollywood professionals.
+She died there on March 23, 1965, at the age of 79.
+She is interred in Valhalla Memorial Park Cemetery in North Hollywood, California.

 For her contribution to the motion picture industry, Mae Murray has a star on the Hollywood Walk of Fame at 6318 Hollywood Blvd.
-She was one of three actresses (Pola Negri and Theda Bara were the others) whose eyes were combined to form the Chicago International Film Festival's logo, a stark, black and white close-up of the composite eyes set as repeated frames in a strip of film.
+She was one of three actresses (Pola Negri and Theda Bara were the others) whose eyes were combined to form the Chicago International Film Festival's logo, a stark, black-and-white close-up of the composite eyes set as repeated frames in a strip of film.